For daily wit & wisdom, sign up for the Almanac newsletter.

 Body

-Houseplants have exploded in popularity in recent years, but if your windowsills are overflowing with common greenery, it might be time to embrace the strange and wonderful.
-This blog post introduces you to a captivating collection of rare houseplants, some that thrive in bright light and others that don’t require much sunlight at all.
+Embrace the strange and wonderful!
+Houseplants have exploded in popularity in recent years, but if your windowsills are overflowing with common greenery, let’s introduce you to a captivating collection of rare houseplants, some that thrive in bright light and others that don’t require much sunlight at all.

 The plants here were once considered weird; today, we look upon them as wonders of nature.
 Unfussy about their care, they’re not boring or demanding.
 You may have to search for them (rarities don’t lurk in every big-box garden department), but you can conduct your “strange safari” at your own pace in garden centers throughout the land—or even online.
 Enjoy the search, celebrate your discoveries, and think of the stories that you’ll tell!